pmollaei/ProtKernel/README.md

 <br /> ...
 <br /> Save this ("Chignolin_reference.pdb)".
 You will use it as the the reference structure in "Kernel_analysis.py" code for RMSD measurments.

 6- Align backbone of structures in the simulation trajectoris to this reference protein using VMD.

-7 Save .pdb format of the aligned trajectories.
+Save the aligned trajectories ("Chignoline_#15_aligned_to_reference.pdb").

-8- You may use the long trajectory for Kernel or split it to single .pdb files using "single_pdb.py" code.
+7- You may use the long trajectory for Kernel or split it to single .pdb files using "single_pdb.py" code.

-9 Measure the Kernel values for different lambda values in each trajectory.
+8- Measure the Kernel values for different lambda values in each trajectory.
 Display and save the best Kernel result using "Kernel_analysis.py" code.